 Who cares about the fact that we haven’t won a playoff series since our team was named the Montreal Expos??There’s a lot to be excited about when it comes to the Nats this season, and the MLB All-Star Game coming to town this summer and chances of championship glory this fall are only part of it.

 We hope this is finally the year our boys bring home the World Series title, but regardless of how they play on the field, we’re here to make sure you have an awesome time watching them, both inside and outside of the stadium.

-Nats Park has gone through wen through some offseason changes and offers a some exciting new options to improve the in-person experience.
+Nats Park has gone through some offseason changes and offers exciting new options to improve the in-person experience.
 Outside the ballpark, Capitol Riverfront and the area surrounding is one of the most emerging areas in DC, and the neighborhoods have fully embraced their Natitude roots.

 Here’s the #FrayLife Guide the ultimate Nats gameday experience:

 Despite a massive construction project next door, The Bullpen is still the essential spot to gather before, during and after Nationals games.
 If you know what The Bullpen is all about, you’ve yet to get the full Nats experience.